 The Chakras Explained – The Prominent Chakra Traditions

-Chakras are not only are the energy wheels, they are also the steps for forward evolving consciousness.
+Chakras are not just energy wheels.
+They are the steps for evolving consciousness.

 Chakra, meaning “wheel” in Sanskrit, represents a series of mental and vital energy centers (prana) in the body.
 While they are in the body, they’re not physical centers.
 They could be considered “astral”, or in what is often referred to as our “subtle body”.
 They are on another (non-physical-matter) plane of existence.
 Scientifically it is on another dimension.